AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 This use case presents how to create your first email

 In this example, we will schedule the sending of an email on a specific date to silver and gold loyalty customers.
-This email will be designed using a predefined HTML template from a ZIP file and will include personalization using profile's attributes.
+This email will be designed using a predefined template and will include personalization using profile's attributes.

 ![](assets/delivery-list.png)